Are you visiting Copenhagen in winter and you’re wondering what are the best things to do? I’ve got you covered!

 20. Experiment Hygge

 Hygge is well-rooted in Danish culture.
 The word was borrowed from old Norwegian and roughly translates to coziness, but from my understanding, it’s actually much more than that.

 Hygge is often credited for the fact that Denmark is among the happiest countries in the world, despite the infamously bad weather they experience during the wintertime.

-So if it rains during your trip, don’t get upset; enter a coffee shop, order a drink and make yourself comfortable, preferably near a window where you can watch the droplets as they hit the glass.
+So if it rains or snows during your trip, don’t get upset; enter a coffee shop, order a drink and make yourself comfortable, preferably near a window where you can watch the droplets as they hit the glass.
 And if you have a book or your Kindle with you, then it’s even better!

 About Freetown Christiania

-Many guides list Christiania as one of the best places to visit in Copenhagen, but not many are giving detailed information about it.
+Many guides list Christiania as one of the best places to visit in Copenhagen, but not many give detailed information about it.
 For example, I feel like it’s important to know that you’re not allowed to take pictures there and if you were to break this rule, you might even get into trouble.

-Freetown Christiania is a community that operates independently, located in the borough of Copenhagen’s Christianshavn district, on the island of Amager.
+Freetown Christiania is a community that operates independently in the borough of Copenhagen’s Christianshavn district, on the island of Amager.

 The people here live after their own rules and laws, often in self-made houses, or old military barracks.
 It all started in 1971 when a group of people occupied the abandoned military buildings that existed in the area.